Tier 1 Members: You are eligible to retire at age 55.

 Tier 5 and 6 Members: You must have at least five years of service credit.
 You are eligible to retire with full benefits at age 62, or may choose early retirement with a reduced benefit between ages 55 and 62.1

-- 1/60th (1.66 percent) of your FAS for each year of prior service, including prior service credit you have received for military duty.
+- 1/60th (1.66 percent) of your FAS for each year of prior service including prior service credit you have received for military duty; and

 The maximum pension payable to Tier 2, 3, 5 and 6 members is the benefit payable on completion of 32 years of service.